 **[“Ad hominem abuse involves insulting or belittling one’s opponent in order to invalidate his argument, but can also involve pointing out factual but ostensible character flaws or actions which are irrelevant to the opponent’s argument.
 This tactic is logically fallacious because insults and even true negative facts about the opponent’s personal character have nothing to do with the logical merits of the opponent’s arguments or assertions.”]

-Good Men Media, Inc., reserves the right to remove comments and block users entirely at its discretion, including for violations of these guidelines.
+Good Men Media, Inc., reserves the right to remove comments or portions or comments, as well as to block users entirely at its discretion, including for violations of these guidelines.
 Good Men Media is not responsible for the content of user comments.